decentraland/adr/docs/ADR-44-signed-fetch.md

 ### Sign the request

-To sign a request the authlink should be included as a header in the request along with the timestamp and the metadata
+To sign a request the `AuthChain` should be included as a header in the request along with the timestamp and the metadata

 ```typescript